acend/openshift-operations-training/content/en/docs/02/06_masters.md

 sectionnumber: 2.6
 ---

 In this lab we will learn how to replace a failed master node.
-As long as we do not lose the majority of out master nodes, we can simply replace the failed master node(s).
-If we lose our quorum, we need to restore the state of `etcd` from a previously created snapshot, which will not be covered in this lab.
+As long as we do not lose the majority of our masters, we can simply replace those that failed.
+If we lose the majority (e.g. 2 out of 3), we need to restore the state of `etcd` from a previously created snapshot, which will not be covered in this lab.

 ## Task {{% param sectionnumber %}}.1: Replacing a master node

-Since the master nodes are hosting the `etcd` it is not as straight forward as replacing a worker node backed by a MachineSet.
+Since the masters are hosting `etcd`, the key-value store that holds all the cluster's information and state, it is not as straightforward as replacing a worker node backed by a machine set.

 ### Task {{% param sectionnumber %}}.1.1: Replacing the machine